top of page

 I took her out of my trench coat and showed her to him.

-“They’re not common today, should be extinct”, I specified and added, “but here she is… I found her yesterday near a dumpsite.
+“Should be extinct”, I specified and added, “Found her yesterday near a dumpsite.
 Couldn’t bring myself to leave her there.
 All cold and wet.
-So, I decided to take her home and that's when I met this girl on the bus and then...”
-I looked at him uncomfortable, leaned back on my chair and muttered, "well, you know the rest...”
+So, I decided to take her home and that's when I met this girl on the bus and then...”, I leaned back on my chair and muttered, "well, you know the rest...”.

 The cat purred in my huge hands, almost camouflaging itself in them.